caries32/mgt4250-Final-Project/README.md

 These questions are important because electric vehicles have been known to be better for the environment for some time now.
 All forms of electric vehicles (EVs) can help improve fuel economy, lower fuel costs, and reduce emissions.
+Some benefits of EVs are reduced greenhouse gas emissions, less noise and air pollution, they're energy-efficient, and further reduce our dependency on fossil fuels.

 - ### References:
 [The U.S. Department of Energy](https://afdc.energy.gov/fuels/electricity_benefits.html#:~:text=Electric%20and%20hybrid)